 Celebrate Native American Heritage Month at These Native-Owned Businesses

 What we now call Portland and Multnomah County are the traditional lands of the Multnomah, Kathlamet, Clackamas, Tumwater, Tualatin Kalapuya, Wasco, Molalla, Cowlitz, and Watlala bands of the Chinook, and many other Tribes who made their homes along the Columbia River.
-Today, the Oregon Native American Chamber is dedicated to working to advance the educational and economic opportunities for Native Americans in Oregon and Southwest Washington.
+Today, the Northwest Native Chamber is dedicated to working to advance the educational and economic opportunities for Native Americans in Oregon and Southwest Washington.
 November is National Native American Heritage Month.
 You can celebrate by learning about the history, heritage, and cultures of Oregon’s Indigenous peoples and supporting Native-owned businesses.
 Here are just a few:

 - Cully: Get your java fix at Bison Coffeehouse, Portland’s only Native-owned coffeehouse that serves a carefully curated roster of Native and local roasters, locally sourced beverages, and a selection of house-made baked goods.